Covid vaccine and blood cancer

 Trials are underway however, so there could be vaccines approved for under-12s in the future.
 The JCVI is continuing to monitor data from around the world, including trials where young children under 12 are being given covid vaccines.
 The guidance in the UK could change as we get more data on safety and effectiveness.

 For now, if you are worried about a child under 12 living with someone immunosuppressed, talk to your doctor or medical team about what you can do.
-You may also want to read our information about coping with risk as restrictions are lifted and coronavirus at school.
+You may also want to read our information about coping with risk and uncertainty and coronavirus at school.

 You can talk to other parents about this on our online community forum.
 We can talk to you about your situation and give you our best advice and information too.
 Contact our Support Service on 0808 2080 888 or send us a message.